-- (a) Except as provided in subsection (b) of this section, the following are defenses to the offenses in Subtitle II. - (1) Parental Defense. - (A) The complainant is under 18 years of age; - (B) The actor is either: - (i) A parent, or a person acting in the place of a parent per civil law, who is responsible for the health, welfare, or supervision of the complainant; or - (ii) Someone acting with the effective consent of such a parent or person; - (C) The actor engages in the conduct constituting the offense with the intent of safeguarding or promoting the welfare of the complainant, including the prevention or punishment of his or her misconduct; and - (D) Such conduct is reasonable in manner and degree, under all the circumstances; and - (E) Such conduct either: - (i) Does not create a substantial risk of, or cause, death or serious bodily injury; or - (ii) Is the performance or authorization of a medical procedure, otherwise permitted under District and federal civil law, by a licensed health professional or by a person acting at the direction of a licensed health professional. - (2) Guardian Defense. - (A) The complainant is an incapacitated individual; - (B) The actor is either: - (i) A court-appointed guardian to the complainant; or - (ii) Someone acting with the effective consent of such a guardian; - (C) The actor engages in the conduct constituting the offense with the intent of safeguarding or promoting the welfare of the
+- (a) Parental defense.
+It is a defense to offenses under Subtitle II and Subtitle III that: - (1) In fact, the actor reasonably believes that: - (A) The complainant is under 18 years of age; and - (B) The actor is either: - (i) A parent, or a person acting in the place of a parent per civil law, who is responsible for the health, welfare, or supervision of the complainant; or - (ii) Acting with the effective consent of such a parent or such a person; - (2) The actor engages in the conduct constituting the offense with intent to safeguard or promote the welfare of the complainant, including the prevention or punishment of the complainant's misconduct; and - (3) In fact, such conduct: - (A) Is reasonable, under all the circumstances; and - (B) Either: - (i) Does not create a substantial risk of, or cause, death or serious bodily injury; or - (ii) Is the performance or authorization of a lawful cosmetic or medical procedure. - (b) Guardian defense.
+It is a defense to offenses under Subtitle II and Subtitle III that: - (1) In fact, the actor reasonably believes that: - (A) The complainant is an incapacitated individual; and - (B) The actor is either: